Charles Schwab to end commissions for stock trading, shares fall

 (Reuters) - Discount brokerage company Charles Schwab Corp (SCHW.N) said on Tuesday it is eliminating commissions for online trading of stocks, ETFs and options listed on U.S. or Canadian exchanges.

-The company’s shares fell 10% in early trading, dragging down those of its rivals.
-TD Ameritrade (AMTD.O) shares slumped 22%, while E*Trade (ETFC.O) slid 19%.
+The company’s shares were down 8.5% in morning trading and weighed on rivals.
+TD Ameritrade (AMTD.O) shares slumped 22%, while E*Trade (ETFC.O) slid 17%.

+Schwab’s decision marks an inflection point for online brokers, as newer, nimbler rivals attempt to gain market share by offering zero or low-equity commissions to customers.

+“It has seemed inevitable that commissions would head toward zero, so why wait?
+We have a business model that doesn’t depend on commission revenue, a long-term orientation and a history of being willing to disrupt ourselves,” Chief Financial Officer Peter Crawford said in a statement.

 Schwab will reduce the commission to zero from $4.95 per trade, starting Oct.
 7, the company said.